Ghost Orchid: The World’s Most Mysterious Flower ( Guide)

 🌴 Natural Habitat: Hidden in the Swamps

-The Ghost Orchid’s home is as mysterious as the flower itself.
+The Orchid’s home is as mysterious as the flower itself.
 It grows only in a few secret spots — mainly in the Florida Everglades and Cuba’s tropical forests.
 These regions offer exactly what the plant needs: high humidity, stable temperatures, and trees like the pond-apple or pop ash that provide a good surface for its roots.

 But finding one in bloom isn’t easy.
-The Ghost Orchid flowers only once a year, between June and August, and even then, only for a few weeks.
+The Orchid flowers only once a year, between June and August, and even then, only for a few weeks.
 Many people spend years searching and never see it at all.

 👻 Why Is It So Rare?